POLICIES & PROCEDURES

 At EESE, preplanned absences, late arrivals and early departures are not acceptable.
 Regular and punctual attendance is a criterion our funder, the Canadian government, uses to measure the success of our school.
 Let’s make the most of this opportunity!

-If you must miss a class, please inform your teacher by email and copy or fill out an absence slip before the class.
+If you must miss a class, please inform your teacher by email.
 Include the reason for your absence.

 (A - employment related; B - personal illness; C - parental leave/caring for a family member; D - personal reason)